reshmabidikar/slate/source/includes/_payment-method.md

 ```
 **Request Body**

-A list of objects givingp the name and value of the custom field, or fields, to be added.
+A list of objects giving the name and value of the custom field, or fields, to be added.
 For example:

 [
   {